redhat-cip/dci-openshift-agent/README.md

 This is an inventory variable used in disconnected environments.
 The content of this file is appended to the list of DCI provided pull secrets.
 This file is used for two main purposes.

-- To allow the cluster to communicate to a local registry
+- To allow the cluster to communicate with a local registry
-- To use to mirror images to the local registry
+- To be used to mirror images to the local registry

 ## Storing secrets